Ghostly galaxies: accretion-dominated stellar systems in low-mass dark matter halos: Introduction

-To our knowledge, this scenario has not yet been considered explicitly in the literature, although it is a corollary of other well-known aspects of dwarf galaxy formation.
+To our knowledge, this scenario has not yet been considered explicitly in the \reply{theoretical} literature, although it is a corollary of other well-known aspects of dwarf galaxy formation.
 It is effectively inevitable in the $\Lambda$CDM model.
 It does not involve any new theoretical concepts, beyond those already known to be essential to the current understanding of galaxy formation in low-mass dark matter halos.

-Given the emphasis on UDGs in the recent literature, we feel it is important to emphasise the following two points.
+Given the emphasis on UDGs in the recent literature, we feel that it is important to emphasize the following two points.
 First, we do not argue that the ghost galaxy scenario is responsible for all LSB dwarf galaxies.
 Indeed, we demonstrate that this cannot be the case.
 Second, we do not argue that it produces all (or even any) of the known objects classified as UDGs.
-Instead, our aim is only to estimate how common these ghostly galaxies are, and whether they are likely to be observable, under some simple but plausible assumptions about their likely stellar masses.
-We focus on the field; in principle ghost galaxies could also occur in clusters, although our results suggest (perhaps surprisingly) that they are less likely to be found in high density regions.
+Instead, our aim is only to estimate how common these ghostly galaxies are and whether they are likely to be observable, under some simple but plausible assumptions about their likely stellar masses. \reply{We focus on the field, although in principle ghost galaxies could also occur in clusters, and may have different properties and abundance in dense environments.
+We discuss dense environments further in our conclusions.}

 We proceed as follows.
 In section~\ref{sec:ghost_idea} we elaborate on the concept of ghostly galaxies.
-In section~\ref{sec:method} we describe our merger-tree based methods to quantify the probability of ghost galaxy formation in halos of different masses.
+In section~\ref{sec:method} we describe our merger-tree-based methods to quantify the probability of ghost galaxy formation in halos of different masses.
 Section 3 is the result and comparison of different methods.
-We summarise our findings in section~\ref{sec:conclusion}.
-Throughout, for consistency with the \coco{} $N$-body simulation, we use the WMAP7 cosmological parameters with $h_{0}=0.704, \Omega_{0}=0.272, \Omega_{b}=0.04455, n_{s}=0.967$ and $\sigma_{8}=0.81$.
+We summarize our findings in section~\ref{sec:conclusion}.
+Throughout, for consistency with the Copernicus Complexio (\coco{}) $N$-body simulation, we use the WMAP7 cosmological parameters with $h_{0}=0.704, \Omega_{0}=0.272, \Omega_{b}=0.04455, n_{s}=0.967$, and $\sigma_{8}=0.81$.